Jerusalem Quick Facts

 Fields of Study

-Hebrew language, Arabic language, anthropology, archaeology, art history, economics, history, international relations, literature, philosophy, politics, religious studies, sociology.
+Hebrew language, Arabic language, anthropology, archaeology, art history, economics, history, international relations, literature, philosophy, politics, religious studies, sciences, and sociology.

 Hebrew University of Jerusalem